gwpy/gwpy/docs/plot/legend.rst

    >>> fig.show()

-Similarly, you can implement your own custom legend handler and overwrite things yourself, below is a simple example, but for more details see :ref:`matplotlib:sphx_glr_tutorials_intermediate_legend_guide.py`:
+Similarly, you can implement your own custom legend handler and overwrite things yourself.
+Below is a simple example, but for more details see :ref:`matplotlib:sphx_glr_tutorials_intermediate_legend_guide.py`:

 .. plot::